Pralkopodobny/opencv_image_tester/README.md

 after preprocessing)
 11. Test dlib face detector with famous 68 face landmarks shape predictor (**NOTE: shape predictor is licenced for only educational usage and it is illegal to use it in commercial application.**
-On [dlib github](https://github.com/davisking/dlib-models) you can find free to use but slightly worse versions).
+On [dlib github](https://github.com/davisking/dlib-models) you can find other shape predictors which are free to use but slightly worse).

 12. You can calculate histogram of an image.